 Unfortunately, it rained much of the afternoon, the curve ball curved not, and Texas outfielders ran weary miles in a lost cause.
+The score was a lopsided 21 – 6 win for Georgetown.
 According to one witness, the University’s colors were “christened on a dire and stricken field.”

 Or were they?
 Even though the first baseball team had sported orange and white, the colors were by no means official, and subject to the whims of future UT students.

 Above: The 1893 University of Texas football team.

 After a decade of starts and stops, the University of Texas fielded its first “permanent” football team in 1893.
 The first recorded game was actually ten years earlier, during UT’s inaugural fall term, though it was a rather embarrassing two-goals-to-none loss against a group of high school students at the private Bickler School in downtown Austin.
 Football, the newfangled sport that could draw 50,000 spectators to a Princeton-Yale game in the 1880s, required a little more time to be accepted in the Lone Star State.

 The UT football team of 1893 played four games, a pair in the fall and two more in the spring.
 The first was against the Dallas Foot Ball Club, which claimed to be the best in the state.
 Held at the Dallas Fair Grounds, the game attracted a record 1,200 onlookers.
 It was a tough and spirited match, but when the dust had settled, the “University Eleven” had pulled off an 18 – 16 upset.
 “Our name is pants, and our glory has departed,” growled the Dallas Daily News.
 The UT club would go on to a spotless record and earn the undisputed boast of “best in Texas.”

 A close-up view of the 1893 UT vs. Dallas football program, which listed the University’s colors as Old Gold and White.